When and How to Refinance a Personal Loan

 - Pros and Cons

-Refinancing a personal loan means you’re paying off an existing loan using a new one that has more favorable terms, like a lower interest rate or lower monthly paymens than your original loan.
-Although you’re applying for a personal loan, it doesn’t technically mean you’re taking on more debt—in fact, refinancing may actually help decrease debt more quickly.
+Refinancing a personal loan means you’re paying off an existing personal loan using a new one that typically has more favorable terms, like a lower interest rate or lower monthly payments than your original loan.
+Although you’re applying for a personal loan, it doesn’t technically mean you’re taking on more debt—in fact, refinancing may actually help decrease debt more quickly if you’re able to secure a lower APR.

-Many people choose to refinance once they can qualify for a lower interest rate, which can lead to saving money.
+Many people choose to refinance once they can qualify for a lower APR, which can lead to saving money.
 Others may want to make a change to their loan terms—like lowering the monthly payment amount or extending the repayment period.
 There are a few circumstances that could make these changes possible.

 Personal loans are often unsecured loans, meaning you’re not using a car, home, or other personal asset as collateral.
 Because of this, your creditworthiness can be especially important in determining your eligibility and interest rate.
 If your credit history, credit score, or debt-to-income ratio has improved since you first took out a loan, you may want to consider refinancing.

 Lenders may offer lower or higher interest rates based on changing benchmark interest rates and competition in the market.
 Even if your credit picture hasn’t improved since you first took out a loan, you might still qualify for a lower rate today.
-If you’re curious, LendingClub lets you quickly check your rate without impacting your credit.
+If you’re curious, LendingClub Bank lets you quickly check your rate without impacting your credit.

 3. Opportunity for a fixed interest rate.

-If your current loan has a variable interest rate and you’re worried that it will increase in the future, refinancing with a fixed rate personal loan can help alleviate that stress.
+If your current loan has a variable interest rate and you’re worried it will increase in the future, refinancing with a fixed rate personal loan can help alleviate that stress.
 By locking in a fixed interest rate for the lifetime of the loan, you may gain more control over your budget and overall financial goals.